 Chase Pay Yourself Back & Travel Portal

 You can still use points to fly Delta without having a Delta credit card.
 Through the Chase travel portal, you can book Delta flights at 1.25-1.50 cents per point (1.50 cents per point if you have the Chase Sapphire Reserve, 1.25 cents per point if you have the Chase Sapphire Preferred).
 Also, with Chase Pay Yourself Back, you have another option to cash out your Chase points and fly Delta by booking direct.
 Folks can get confused by Chase Pay Yourself Back, since only a few categories qualify for this benefit.
-But through PYB, you are putting cash back into your pocket that you can use to book Delta flights directly.
-If you spend $500 a month on groceries, simply cash out $500 worth of grocery charges and use that money for travel.
-This can earn you greater value than SkyMiles on many flights.
+But through PYB, you are putting cash back into the pocket that you can use to book Delta flights directly.
+This has become much more limited since the grocery category went away but still something to think about.

 Using American Express Membership Rewards to Fly Delta